Reassessing Extractive QA Datasets at Scale: LLM-as-a-Judge and In-Depth Analyses: Abstract

 \section{Abstract}

-Extractive reading comprehension question answering (QA) datasets are typically evaluated using Exact Match (EM) and F1-score, but these metrics often fail to fully capture model performance.
-With the success of large language models (LLMs), they have been employed in various tasks, including serving as judges (LLM-as-a-judge).
-In this paper, we reassess the performance of QA models using LLM-as-a-judge across four reading comprehension QA datasets.
-We examine different families of LLMs and various answer types to evaluate the effectiveness of LLM-as-a-judge in these tasks.
-Our results show that LLM-as-a-judge is highly correlated with human judgments and can replace traditional EM/F1 metrics.
-By using LLM-as-a-judge, the correlation with human judgments improves significantly, from 0.22 (EM) and 0.40 (F1-score) to 0.85.
-These findings confirm that EM and F1 metrics underestimate the true performance of the QA models.
-While LLM-as-a-judge is not perfect for more difficult answer types (e.g., job), it still outperforms EM/F1, and we observe no bias issues, such as self-preference, when the same model is used for both the QA and judgment tasks.\footnote{Our data and code are available at \url{https://github.com/Alab-NII/llm-judge-extract-qa}}
+Extractive QA tasks are commonly evaluated using Exact Match (EM) and F1-score, but these metrics often fail to reflect true model performance.
+Recent studies have proposed using large language models (LLMs) as judges (LLM-as-a-judge), yet they often lack comprehensive evaluation across datasets and overlook key factors such as sensitivity to answer types, prompt variations, and self-preference bias.
+In this work, we conduct a systematic study of LLM-as-a-judge across four extractive QA datasets and various prompt variations, assessing multiple LLM families in both answering and judging roles.
+Our results show that LLM-as-a-judge judgments correlate much more strongly with human evaluations than EM (0.22) and F1 (0.40), achieving correlations up to 0.85 with open-source models.
+Further analysis reveals that LLM-as-a-judge performs particularly well on number-related answers but faces challenges with more complex types, such as job titles.
+Contrary to findings in other NLP tasks, we observe no self-preference bias, even when the same model serves as both QA model and judge.
+Finally, we find that prompt phrasing has minimal impact, and zero-shot, context-free judging often yields the best evaluation performance.\footnote{Our data and code are available at \url{https://github.com/Alab-NII/llm-judge-extract-qa}}